 The digital asset has not had a smooth journey.
-China banned Bitcoin in 2017 and has since then instituted a series of crackdowns on Bitcoin mining rigs, and local exchanges.
+China banned Bitcoin in 2017 and has since instituted a series of crackdowns on Bitcoin mining rigs and local exchanges.
 Before that, China recorded the highest hash rate for Bitcoin, indicating BTC mining.
 So the ban plummeted the price of this digital asset strongly.
 BTC has never recovered its former momentum.
-As other parts of the world, including the US, the rest of Asia, and Africa accept it, we are starting to see Bitcoin’s price becoming more resilient and promising to shoot higher than before.
+As other parts of the world, including the US, the rest of Asia, and Africa accept it, we are seeing Bitcoin’s price becoming more resilient and promising to shoot higher than before.
 In terms of improvement, the Bitcoin source code cannot be changed as the platform is not programmable.

-We’ve prepared a short Bitcoin casino guide for beginners as well as a list of the best Bitcoin Casinos, so make sure to take a look.
+We’ve prepared a short Bitcoin casino guide for beginners as well as a list of the best Crypto Casinos, so make sure to take a look.

 Ethereum is an open-source platform behind the second-largest crypto by market cap, Ether.
 Many people use ‘Ethereum’ and ‘Ether’ interchangeably but the two words mean different things.
 Ethereum is a blockchain network while Ether is its native coin.
 Just like Bitcoin, or Litecoin, Ether is useful for value transfer.
 The Ethereum ecosystem offers many attractive benefits.
 First, it supports complex transactions like decentralized banking, which includes peer-to-peer lending and investing.
 One can buy a house with Ethereum using its digital securitization features, commonly referred to as tokenization.
 Ethereum’s network can also be used to store data securely.
 For developers, the platform is programmable and allows them to create decentralized apps (dApps).
 This is why Ethereum is sometimes said to be the ‘world computer.’
 Ethereum’s language is Turing-complete, so you can’t tell the nature of transactions, whether they are simple or not.
 In the end, this keeps away network abusers as they can’t know which transactions to target based on their complexity.